PengWu2626/PIC16B_GroupProject/README.md

 ## Planned Deliverables
 **Full success**: We will build a local app that allows users to upload the images and show the possibility breed of the dogs.
 This local app should also prompt the user if the image is not the dog.

-**Partial success**:  We will not build a local app.
+**Partial success**:  In the first stage, we will identify a few breeds and suppose users will upload images with no more than one dog.
+We will not build a local app.
 Instead, we will use Jupyter notes to show our code and explain how we construct the machine-learning algorithm to classify the dog breed.

 ## Resources Required
 We need a dataset that contains a variety of dog breeds.
 We will use the data set from Kaggle.